microsoft/azure-pipelines-extensions/Extensions/TeamCity/Src/readme.md

 This extension is an integration point for TeamCity&trade; with Release management in VS Team Services.
 With this extension, you can deploy artifacts from TeamCity&trade; builds using Release management.

+**Note:** This extension work only with VS Team Services and TFS "15" RC onwards.

 ## Usage
 This extension provides a service endpoint to connect to TeamCity&trade; account.
 Once connected, you can link a build artifact from the TeamCity&trade; project and deploy the same using Release management orchestration service.